mbitsnbites/himg/README.md

 ## Goals

-The first goal was to crate an image codec that is suitable for low end hardware (e.g. CPUs without floating point capabilities and slow or lacking multiplication / division instructions).
+The first goal was to create an image codec that is suitable for low end hardware (e.g. CPUs without floating point capabilities and slow or lacking multiplication / division instructions).
 Thus, HIMG is designed as an integer-only image codec involving no multiplications nor divisions in the core